Skip to main content

 St. Tropez Self Tan Classic Bronzing Mousse

-If you’re not a fan of the typical self-tan fragrance (which multiple brands refer to as a "biscuity" aroma), you may like the St. Tropez Self Tan Classic Bronzing Mousse.
-The brand refers to this as its "mood-boosting signature fragrance" with notes of bergamot and green apple.
-To me, it smells more like the fresh scent of a hair product, like dry shampoo.
-Either way, you won’t get a sickenly sweet cover-up scent or the as-is chemical smell.
+If you’re not a fan of the typical self-tanner fragrance (which multiple brands refer to as a "biscuity" scent), you might enjoy the St. Tropez Self Tan Classic Bronzing Mousse.
+The brand refers to this product’s smell as its "mood-boosting signature fragrance" with notes of bergamot and green apple.

 Pros